 George B. Vashon Innovator Award

-The criteria selection and application process have changed this year, so please review the application carefully.
-MCCA will select 2 national winners (1 law firm and 1 corporate legal department) and they will be announced at the Creating Pathways to Diversity Conference on October 2 in New York.
+MCCA will select 2 national winners (1 law firm and 1 corporate legal department) and they will be announced at the Creating Pathways to Diversity Conference on October 15 in New York.
 The George B. Vashon Innovator Award will be presented to the winning company’s General Counsel or firm’s Managing Partner who will each accept on behalf of their organization.
-The 2018 Vashon winners will also be profiled in Diversity & the Bar magazine, the official magazine of the MCCA.
+The 2019 Vashon winners will also be profiled in Diversity & the Bar magazine, the official magazine of MCCA.

 About George B. Vashon